-Claims analytics can give you a complete view of the care landscape, and help ensure that you fully understand your clients and prospects.
+Medical claims can give you a complete view of the healthcare landscape, and help ensure that you fully understand your clients and prospects.
 All-payer claims, specifically, come from both private and commercial payers, including the Centers for Medicare and Medicaid Services (CMS).
 Below, we’ve compiled some of the ways you can use patient claims to revitalize your sales and marketing efforts.

 1. Find your target market